TheFauxDreamer/gamdlWeb/README.md

 # Unique Features in my Fork

 ## ✅ Current Features
-These work to a degree I haven't encountered major issues or bugs that break the experience.
+These work well enough that I haven't encountered major issues or bugs that break the experience.

 - WebUI Basic (offers simple CLI features)
 - WebUI Advanced (offers an improved GUI experience for your Apple Music Library like one-click downloads!)